 Master’s Program

 The English Department offers a robust and challenging master’s program in Literature.
-The deadline to apply for Fall admission is January 15.
+The deadline to apply for Fall admission is January 15 of the year of admission.

 The MA degree serves students who want to study beyond the BA but who do not plan or are not yet ready to pursue a PhD.
 Our program offers historical coverage in British, American, and other Anglophone literary, film, and folklore traditions, a wide range of theoretical approaches, a vital and accessible faculty, and a highly regarded composition program.
 Working toward the master’s degree is an excellent way to develop critical prose writing skills; to build on knowledge of literature, theory, film, and folklore; and to take advantage of our teacher training program.